ShenaniganDApp/docs/docs/pinkpaper.md

 **End-users:**
 Traditional broad social media target audience, skewed slightly older (16-36) to reflect the financial engagement and understanding of how to navigate the crypto space

-About
----
->Who is SHE and why are we doing this?

-### Our vision
----

->We envision a gamified form of social media on web3 that  enables athletes to harness their best monetary asset -- themselves.